algorand/go-algorand-sdk/README.md

 Run tests with `make docker-test`.
 To set up the sandbox-based test harness without standing up the go-algorand docker image use `make harness`.

+We use golangci-lint to run linters on our codebase.
+Please run `make lint` before you submit a PR to make sure it conforms to linter standards.

 # Quick Start

 To download the SDK, open a terminal and use the `go get` command.